 “Not everyone will or can fully embrace those who have hurt us, as Keith did, but there is always a struggle that leads us to our own personal and unique acceptance.”

-- Be patient with yourself and don’t expect yourself to reach the acceptance stage of grief quickly.
+Be patient with yourself and don’t expect yourself to reach the acceptance stage of grief quickly.
 The process could take years.
-You could also ebb in and out of the acceptance stage.

-- Find ways to commemorate the life, love and legacy of the person that you miss.
+While journeying through the acceptance stage of grief, find ways to commemorate the life, love and legacy of the person that you miss.

-- If a year has passed since the day your loved one died, but you still feel “stuck” in your grief—your mourning still feels intense—see a professional therapist.
+If a year has passed since the day your loved one died, but you still feel “stuck” in your grief — your mourning still feels intense — see a professional therapist.

 - Denial